-- Adjust shape position and size if page size differs between source and destination presentation, to preserve the slide general aspect (see dedicated paragraph below for additional details).
+- Adjust shape position and size, if page size differs between source and destination.
+This will preserve the general aspect of the slide (see dedicated paragraph below for additional details).

 - Convert shape fonts if slide master default font differs between source and destination (only if Convert Fonts is checked).
-In that case, all fonts that do not exist in the destination presentation are replaced by the destination presentation default font.
+In this case, all fonts that do not exist will be replaced by the default font of the destination.

 - Fill empty placeholders with corresponding shape content.
 A shape matches a placeholder if its area is +/-60% of the placeholder's area, and it overlaps more than 60% of the placeholder (only if Auto-Fill placeholders is checked).